 One of the best things about pairs trading is that risk is lowered from having a pair of securities vs having a long or short single position.

 In addition to lowering risk, another huge advantage to using pairs trading is that there are five different ways to profit instead of just one, as you’ll see below.

 After almost 30 years of trading professionally and over 10 years of teaching others to trade with a focus on risk management, pairs trading remains a favorite strategy.

-In this article, first we’ll address pairs trading with options vs underlying securities.
-Then we’ll walk through an example demonstrating pairs trading with a spread chart, while showing how to calculate the gain.
-We’ll list the five possible ways to profit with pairs trading, and we’ll talk about when we might want to use this trading strategy and why.
+In this article, first, we’ll address pairs trading with options vs underlying securities.
+Then we’ll walk through an example demonstrating pairs trading with a spread chart demonstrating while showing how to calculate the gain.
+We’ll list the five possible ways to profit with pairs trading, and we’ll talk about when we might want to use this popular trading strategy and why.

 Pairs Trading Using Options Vs Underlying

 The examples below represent 100 shares of the securities, specifically being long 100 shares and short 100 shares of the other security.